-Each list, numbered 1-8 or 10-30, in mailbox 999 is available to all users and can be accessed as a user sends or forwards a message to a list.
-Users must enter followed by the system list number to use the list with a message.
+Each list, 1-7, in mailbox 999 is available to all users and can be accessed as a user sends or forwards a message to a list.
+Users must enter \ followed by the system list number to use the list with a message.